Locations:

 What causes SCLE?

 The cause of SCLE is complex.
-It likely involves genetic factors as well as environmental factors such as ultraviolet radiation, medications, tobacco use and possibly infections.
+Researchers believe it likely involves genetic factors as well as environmental factors like ultraviolet radiation, medications, tobacco use and pesticides.

-In up to 20% to 30% of people with SCLE, the condition develops after taking certain medications.
-Common medications include:
+In about one-third of people with SCLE, the condition develops after taking certain medications like:

 Lupus has a strong genetic component, meaning it runs in families.
-Lupus is more common in:
+Subacute cutaneous lupus is also more common in:

 Diagnosis and Tests

-A dermatologist (a physician specializing in skin, hair and nails) can diagnose subacute cutaneous lupus with a skin biopsy.
-During a biopsy, your dermatologist removes a small sample of skin.
+A dermatologist (a doctor specializing in skin, hair and nails) or a rheumatologist (a doctor specializing in arthritis) can diagnose subacute cutaneous lupus.
+Your provider will perform a physical examination and ask you about your symptoms.
+In addition, they may request a skin biopsy.
+During a biopsy, your provider removes a small sample of skin.
 The skin is sent to a laboratory to be examined under a microscope.
 This examination can determine whether a skin rash is due to lupus or another condition.

 Management and Treatment